Unlock your property’s potential with home equity loans in Costa Rica

 What if I am late on my payments?

-The best way to handle a late payment is the following — CALL US BEFORE THE DUE DATE!
+The best way to handle a late payment is the following: CALL US BEFORE THE DUE DATE!
 Give us a heads up if you will be late.
 We can discuss why you are late, and perhaps we can help.
-We will then call the lender and explain you will be late and why!
+We will then call the lender and explain that you will be late and why!
 It alleviates the knee-jerk reaction the lender will have if you don’t pay on time, and we have to call you to find out what happened.

 How do I renew my loan once the term is up?